claugf/Bug-Tracker/README.md

 # Bug-Tracker
-> This is a cloud web application project that help to keeping track of the bugs of a system or project.
+> This is a cloud web application project that helps to keep track of the bugs of a system or project.

 ## Table of contents
 * [General info](#general-info)